kdoore/CS2335-Gitbook/project-1-behavior-scripts.md

 The following code is in the Basket Class, it causes the Basket's X position to be recalculated so matches the mouses X position.

-Attach this script to the Basket GameObject to create a script component
+Attach the full Basket class script to the Basket GameObject to create a script component

 ```java